Ki Hajar Dewantara: Taman Siswa

-When he reached 40 years of age, according to the Javanese beliefs based upon Javanese calendar, he was required to change his name to ward of misfortunes that might befell upon him.
-Thus he choose "Ki Hadjar Dewantara" as his new name.
+When he reached 40 years of age, according to the Javanese beliefs based upon the Javanese calendar, he was required to change his name to ward off misfortunes that might befall him.
+Thus he chooses "Ki Hadjar Dewantara" as his new name.
 He also scrapped the Javanese gentility title Raden Mas in front of his name.
-It was a gesture to demonstrate his support for social equality and his disregard for rigid social stature of Javanese society.
-Ki Hadjar intended to freely interact with people of all social backgrounds, and to be close to them in both body and soul.
+It was a gesture to demonstrate his support for social equality and his disregard for the rigid social stature of Javanese society.
+Ki Hadjar intended to freely interact with people of all social backgrounds and to be close to them in both body and soul.

 Tut Wuri Handayani

 Ki Hadjar Dewantara has coined a famous proverb to describe his educational ideals.
-Rendered in Javanese, the maxim reads: Ing ngarso sung tulodo, ing madyo mangun karso, tut wuri handayani.
+Rendered in Javanese, the maxim reads: Ing ngarsa sung tuladha, ing madya mangun karsa, tut wuri handayani.
 Which translates: "(for those) in front should set an example, (for those) in the middle should raise the spirit, and (for those) behind should give encouragement".
 The proverb is used as the principle of Taman Siswa.
-Today, part of this maxim, Tut Wuri Handayani is used as the motto of Indonesian Ministry of Education, Culture, Research and Technology.
-It was meant to describe ideal teachers, who after transmitting knowledge to their students, would stand behind their students and give them encouragements in their quest for knowledge.
+Today, part of this maxim, Tut Wuri Handayani is used as the motto of the Indonesian Ministry of Education, Culture, Research and Technology.
+It was meant to describe ideal teachers, who after transmitting knowledge to their students, would stand behind their students and encourage them in their quest for knowledge.

 Government offices

-During the Japanese occupation, Ki Hajar's activities in the field of politics and education still continued.
-When the Japanese government established the People Power Center (Pusat Tenaga Rakyat or Putera) in 1943, Ki Hajar was appointed as one of its leaders, in addition to Sukarno, Muhammad Hatta and K.H.
+During the Japanese occupation, Ki Hajar's activities in the field of politics and education continued.
+When the Japanese government established the People Power Center (Pusat Tenaga Rakyat or Putera) in 1943, Ki Hajar was appointed as one of its leaders, in addition to Sukarno, Muhammad Hatta, and K.H.
 Mas Mansur.
-That same year, on 4 October, he was appointed to the Javanese Central Advisory Council, also set up the occupation government.
+That same year, on 4 October, he was appointed to the Javanese Central Advisory Council, which also set up the occupation government.

 In the first cabinet of the Republic of Indonesia in the 1950s, Ki Hajar Dewantara was appointed Indonesian Minister of Education and Culture.
 In 1957 he received an honorary doctorate honoris causa from Indonesia's oldest university, Gadjah Mada University.

 He died in Yogyakarta on 26 April 1959 and was buried in Taman Wijaya Brata cemetery.

 Recognition and honours

-In recognition for his dedication and accomplishments in pioneering public education in Indonesia, he was declared as the Father of Indonesian National Education, a national hero, and his birthday is appointed as the National Education Day, through Presidential Decree no. 305 of 1959, dated 28 November 1959.
+In recognition of his dedication and accomplishments in pioneering public education in Indonesia, he was declared the Father of Indonesian National Education, a national hero, and his birthday is appointed as National Education Day, through Presidential Decree no. 305 of 1959, dated 28 November 1959.

 Taman Siswa has established Dewantara Kirti Griya Museum in Yogyakarta.
-The museum was built to commemorate, preserve and promote the thought, values and ideals of Ki Hajar Dewantara, the founder of Taman Siswa.
+The museum was built to commemorate, preserve, and promote the thoughts, values, and ideals of Ki Hajar Dewantara, the founder of Taman Siswa.
 In this museum, there are objects and works of Ki Hajar Dewantara.
-Museum collections includes his works, papers, concepts, important documents and correspondence of Ki Hajar during his lifetime as a journalist, educator, humanist and as an artist.
-These documents has been recorded on microfilms and some are laminated with the help the National Archives of Indonesia.
+Museum collections include his works, papers, concepts, important documents, and correspondence of Ki Hajar during his lifetime as a journalist, educator, humanist, and artist.
+These documents have been recorded on microfilms and some are laminated with the help of the National Archives of Indonesia.